Muhammedumer78/stopwatch/README.md

 # stopwatch

-its a simple stopwatch using html
+Its a simple stopwatch using HTML.